A Strong Advocate For Workers In Employment Law Disputes

 Simply because these laws exist does not mean that disputes still do not happen on a regular basis.
 Many employers violate the laws and rights of employees.
 In such situations, employees have different methods of obtaining financial recovery from their employers, though this process can be complex.
-If you believe your employer has acted wrongfully, you should not hesitate to call a NJ employment litigation lawyer at The Law Office of Salomon & Aquino, LLC for help today.
+If you believe your employer has acted wrongfully, you should not hesitate to call a New Jersey employment litigation lawyer at Salomon & Aquino, LLC, for help today.

-Employment law disputes can involve many different issues, including the following:
+Employment law disputes can involve many issues, including the following:

-Many different federal and New Jersey laws prohibit discrimination against employees based on protected factors including race, nationality, gender, age, physical or mental disability, religion, national origin, color, military status, sexual orientation, gender identity or expression, marital status, pregnancy, HIV or AIDS diagnosis, and genetic information or atypical hereditary cellular or blood trait.
+Federal and New Jersey laws prohibit discrimination against employees based on protected factors such as race, nationality, gender, age, physical or mental disability, religion, national origin, color, military status, sexual orientation, gender identity or expression, marital status, pregnancy, HIV or AIDS diagnosis, and genetic information or atypical hereditary cellular or blood trait.
 Employers may not make any adverse employment decisions based on any of these factors or because someone complained of discrimination.
-Unlawful discrimination can include refusal to hire, asking prohibited questions during hiring, refusal to promote or issue raises, demotion, reassignment to less desirable positions, termination, and more.
+Unlawful discrimination can include refusal to hire, asking prohibited questions during hiring, refusal to promote or issue raises, demotion, reassignment to less desirable positions, termination and more.

 Harassment in the workplace

 Harassment is another form of unlawful workplace discrimination.
 While sexual harassment is the most prevalent type, employers may not permit harassment of employees based on any of the above-protected factors.
 Behavior rises to the level of harassment when it is so pervasive or offensive that it creates a hostile work environment for the victim.